linux-system-roles/linux-system-roles.github.io/contribute.md

   - Integration tests are executed as [ansible-playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html).

-To run integration tests, use a cloud image like the [CentOS 8.1 VM](https://cloud.centos.org/centos/8/x86_64/images/CentOS-8-GenericCloud-8.1.1911-20200113.3.x86_64.qcow2) and execute the command and download the package `standard-test-roles-inventory-qemu` from the Fedora repository:
+To run integration tests, use `tox` with `qemu` (see above).

+If you want to configure and run everything manually, use a cloud image like the [CentOS 8.1 VM](https://cloud.centos.org/centos/8/x86_64/images/CentOS-8-GenericCloud-8.1.1911-20200113.3.x86_64.qcow2) and execute the command and download the package `standard-test-roles-inventory-qemu` from the Fedora repository: